 git config --global user.email "MY_NAME@example.com"

-Step 2: Give a suitable name of your repository and create the repository
+Step 1: Open GitHub through the internet and click on create new repository Give a suitable name for your repository and create the repository.

 Step 3: The following will appear after creating the repository